erizov/Professor/semester_8/lecture_48_documentation/api_documentation/README.md

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distemployt use cases or complexity guarantees
+- Techniques with distemploapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions